 How to Minimize the Stress of Caregiving

-- Talk it out on a forum, in a support group or with friends.
+- Talk it out on a forum, in a support group, or with friends.

 - Eat a healthy diet and exercise regularly.

 - Get a complete physical and be honest with your doctor about your feelings about your life.
 He or she may prescribe medication for depression or anxiety.